Frequently asked questions

 Can I bring my car with me to Perth?

 Yes.
 There is no charge to park in the College car park on campus, but parking is monitored by a 3rd party firm to ensure there is no inappropriate parking (e.g. on double yellow lines or outside marked bays) and fines will be issued to anyone not following the rules.
+Your vehicle must be roadworthy, and any repairs must take place in a suitable garage, not in the car park.

 Can I bring a bicycle with me to Perth?